The premise

 End-of-lesson check

-What is the core idea behind "Setting Context-Window Budget Policies for Long-Running Agents"?
+What is the main idea of "Setting Context-Window Budget Policies for Long-Running Agents"?

 - How to keep an agent's context window from filling with noise mid-run.

-Which term best describes a foundational idea in "Setting Context-Window Budget Policies for Long-Running Agents"?
+Which concept is most central to "Setting Context-Window Budget Policies for Long-Running Agents"?

 - summarization